Kimberly Zenz

-Kimberly Zenz is a cybersecurity research with an emphasis on the RuNet.
+Kimberly Zenz is a cybersecurity researcher with an emphasis on the RuNet.
 Her work experience includes RuNet researcher at Verisign iDefense and Head of Threat Intelligence at the Deutsche Cyber-Sicherheitsorganisation (German Cyber Security Organization).
 In 2019, a Moscow court reportedly accused her of passing along information of interest to the Russian government to U.S. intelligence officials.
 Zenz refuted these accusations and repeatedly requested to testify.
 The court ignored her request and did not permit her to testify.

 Education

 Zenz went to Episcopal High School (Alexandria, Virginia), College of William & Mary, and Georgetown's School of Foreign Service.

 Career in the RuNet

 Zenz previously worked as senior analyst for Verisign's iDefense threat intelligence based in Reston, Virginia, with an emphasis on Russian-speaking cybercriminals.
 She also worked as Head of Threat Intelligence at the Deutsche Cyber-Sicherheitsorganisation (German Cyber Security Organization) in Berlin, where she created the international research program.
 She was also a nonresident senior fellow with the Cyber Statecraft Initiative at the Atlantic Council's Scowcroft Center for Strategy and Security in Washington DC.

 Her work has been featured in multiple books and media publications, including Spam Nation by Brian Krebs, Fatal System Error by Joseph Menn.
 She is the co-author of Cyberfraud: Tactics, Techniques and Procedures" and the Oxford University Publication titled "Cyber Security in the Russian Federation."